sarajimenez/fatecompass/README.md

 [(Back to top)](#table-of-contents)

-The FateCompass methodology was tested with two datasets describing a pancreatic islet cell subtype specification process, from the mouse embryo and a differentiation protocol towards &beta; -like cells
+The FateCompass methodology was tested with two datasets describing a pancreatic islet cell subtype specification process, from the [mouse embryo](https://doi.org/10.1242/dev.173849) and a [differentiation protocol](https://doi.org/10.1038/s41586-019-1168-5) towards &beta; -like cells.

+Scripts to reproduce results are available in the [reproducibility](reproducibility/scripts/) folder and are implemented in Matlab.

 ## Tutorial